Host Dependencies

 (Some distributions use pip

-for python3.
+.
 Use the Python 3 version for your distribution)

 CAmkES Build Dependencies

 To build a CAmkES based project on seL4, additional dependencies need to be installed on your host machine.
-Projects using CAmkES (the seL4 component system) need Haskell and some extra python libraries in addition to the standard build tools.
+Projects using CAmkES (the seL4 component system) need Haskell and some extra Python libraries in addition to the standard build tools.
 The following instructions cover the CAmkES build dependencies for Ubuntu/Debian.
-Please ensure you have installed the dependencies listed in sections sel4 Build Dependencies and Get Google’s Repo tool prior to building a CAmkES project.
+Please ensure you have installed the dependencies listed in sections seL4 Build Dependencies and Get Google’s Repo tool prior to building a CAmkES project.

 Python Dependencies

-The python dependencies required by the CAmkES build toolchain can be installed via pip:
+The Python dependencies required by the CAmkES build toolchain can be installed via pip:

 pip3 install --user camkes-deps